yoanm/network/vlan/doc/permanent_vlan_if.md

 See [Prevent traffic forwarding from one interface to anothers](../../iptable/doc/drop_forwarding_between_interfaces.md)

-To block all forwarding between interfaces (that should be the case if server is not use as router) :
+To block all forwarding between interfaces (that should be the case if server is not used as router) :
 ```bash
 # Block all forwarding traffic by default
 iptables -P FORWARD DROP